oleoneto/django-clite/README.md

 **--flags:**

 ```
---docker       Add support for Docker
+--docker       Add support for Docker.
---dokku        Add support for Dokku
+--dokku        Add support for Dokku.
 --custom-auth  Add support for custom AUTH_USER_MODEL
---default      Apply all default options
+--default      Apply all default options.
 ```

 The `--docker` flag will create a `Dockerfile` as well as a `docker-compose.yml` file within your project.